 OB launched its first feeding program for undernourished children living in then the Manila’s biggest dumpsite, Payatas, in the same year, through its Bless a Child (BAC) program.
 OB adopted families, taught livelihood skills, proper nutrition and sanitation to the parents, and helped them to become self-sustainable.

 “I and my wife were once scavengers in Payatas.
 When Operation Blessing Philippines came, I was one of those who received pigs for a hog-raising as a sustainable livelihood project, which also helped me send my children to school and eventually graduate from college,” Kuya Boy said.

 Through the hog raising project, Kuya Boy’s family was able to eat three times a day and no longer one meal for each day as they are used to, after scavenging on the dumpsite.

 “We never expected how this hog-raising will help us live the life God wants for us to live,” with a big smile he continued, “Every time the pig gives birth, we gave some to our needy neighbors to help them.
 And every time they were able to sell the pigs that we entrusted to them, they gave us a portion of the sales.
 And because of that, we are helping each other to live a sustainable life.”

 Kuya Boy, looking and pointing to the walls of their house, remembered how the livelihood project helped them build this house made of concrete.
-The house was also extended to make room for an internet and computer shop for the students which they also get income from.
+The house was also extended to make room for an internet and computer shop for the students where they also get income from.